coderedart/taffy_play/README.md

 1. Making the UI prettier and more intuitive to use.
 2. Adding docs of each style attribute as tooltips (or with a help icon).
 3. Providing a default set of example taffy trees, to showcase how taffy layout works.
+4. Add the grid related style attributes to UI.

 ### Testing locally